Contact: Sunday School Superintendent - Tom Naatz

 Contact: Shelly Degrandt

 Music has a long tradition in the Moravian Church and more specifically the Ebenezer Moravian Church.
 The Choir meets every Wednesday night at 7pm from September to May and sings most Sundays during that time.
 Reading music is not a requirement, but having fellowship and fun is!
 The Ebenezer Church Band plays 3, 4 or 5 times a year for special services like: the Outdoor Worship Service, Easter Sunrise, Mission Festival, etc. All are welcome to join and rehearsals are held only when the band is preparing to play.
-We also have a Praise Ministry each Sunday and Youth Choir the first Sunday of each month.

 This is a ministry in which every member and guest no matter how young or old may participate in.
 On the first Sunday of each month at the younger children go around the congregation saving their jars and collecting loose change.
 100% of the loose change collected goes toward a ministry either locally or nationally.
 The board of Elders usually produce a schedule in advance so that folks may know here the offering will be donated.
 Check the elders minutes in our News letter for the schedule.